Selbob/Edgenuity-Master-Controller-v0.4/README.md

 Step 7: It will bring you to another page.
 Now make sure that the script, which should be called Edgenuity-Master-Controller-v0.4, is enabled.

 Step 8: Open Edgenuity and click the tampermonkey extension to make sure it is enabled.

-# Features
-This extension will automatically press next, and will skip most of the otherwise unskippable instructions.